bnfour/mx-mods/readme.md

 Set to `false` to disable a feature.

-## VSync Annihilator
+## VSync annihilator
 Mod file: `VSyncAnnihilator.dll`

 > [!WARNING]
 > Please read the full description before installing!
 >
-> If you're content with your framerate, just skip this mod.
+> If you are content with your framerate, just skip this mod.
 >
->It's intended for setups where, [for whatever reason](https://youtu.be/iYWzMvlj2RQ), vSync FPS cap does not match actual display FPS.
+>This mod is intended for setups where, [for whatever reason](https://youtu.be/iYWzMvlj2RQ), vSync FPS cap does not match actual display FPS.
 For me, vSync is set to 120 FPS even though I use 240 Hz display (it's also 120 FPS on other non-120 Hz displays I have).
 Again, if you never thought you should change your FPS, this mod is not for you.

-This mod disables vSync (and capping FPS to 60, usually overrided by active vSync) in game, providing a changeable custom FPS cap instead.
+This mod disables vSync (and capping FPS to 60, usually overriden by active vSync) in game, providing a changeable custom FPS cap instead.

 ### Installation
 The game engine generally does not like changing the vSync setting at runtime — it may cause lags.
 All default game's quality presets enable vSync.
 The solution is to use the provided script, `resource-patcher.py`, to patch the highest quality preset to remove vSync.
 The mod will warn you in the console if this step was skipped.
 After an update to the game, the file should probably be patched again.